Metal stable isotope research

 Research attempting to answer these and related questions has being conducted in collaboration Chris Reinhard (Georgia Tech), Noah Planavsky (Yale), and Jeremy Owens (Florida State).
-We're currently working on the Mo, U and Tl isotope chemistry of modern basalts from different tectonic settings.
-One particular focus area is the volcanic arc island of Martinique (Lesser Antilles).
-Catherine Chauvel has generously provided us with a suite a well characterized lava samples from the island, along with offshore IODP sediment samples that represent potential sediment input into the subduction zone.
-Results of the study of these samples are published here:
+We've worked on the Mo, U and Tl isotope chemistry of modern basalts from different tectonic settings.
+Some results:

 Gaschnig, R.M., Reinhard, C., Planavsky, N., Wang, X., Asael, D., and Chauvel, C. (2017) Mo isotopes as a tracer of slab input in subduction zones: an example from Martinique, Lesser Antilles arc: Geochemistry, Geophysics, and Geosystems.
 Link